devoply/devoply/README.md

 * Linux
 * Windows

+# Configuration

+In order to deploy DEVOPly you will need an Amazon AWS account and you will incur small charges for using various features needed by DEVOPly.
+These include Amazon SQS, Amazon SNS, Amazon SES, etc.

 # Technical Support Packages

 Technical support is offered at $50/hr. with a 10 hour minimum purchase ($500).
 This includes installing, upgrading, and debugging any hosting issue.
 A technical support package is valid for one year.
 A pro license does not include a technical support package, only access to the current software and the ability to file bugs.